rosc1351/Schultz_CSCI2270_FinalProject/README.md

 Handels all user input:

     login()

     logout()

     displayfriends()

     countfriends()

     addfriend()

     removefriend()

     suggestfriends()

+## Suggestfriends() Algorithm

+###Current Implementaiton

+Suggestfriends() works by finding the most common friends of friends.
+Because the suggested user is only 1 node away from the user, the likelyhood of the user actually knowing the suggested user is high, however the algorithm is reliant on already having a network of friends.
+New users will not find this algorithm helpful.

+### Alternatives

+If the weight of the edge connecting 2 nodes is inversely proportional to the strength of the friendship (based on number of interactions, family relationships, etc), Dijkstra's algorithm to improve the suggestfriends() algorithm.
+This method can quantify the likelyhood of ANY 2 users knowing each other based on the distance between them.

+## File IO Format

+[user1],[user2],[user3]...

+[user1],[friend1],[friend2]...

+[user2],[friend1]...

+...

-## Further Implementation:
+## Future Implementation:

-When suggesting friends, names are printed using a "pseudo-hardcode" method.
-This is becuase the data is being stored in a singally linked list.
-Converting this data to an array or doublly linked list would make sorting both easier and compulationally faster.
+### Data Structures/Efficiency

+In production of this project, the primary focus was functionality.
+Some algoritms are not very efficient and can use revision and better data structures for the specific task.

+### Friend Requests

-Friend Requests.
-Currently, friends are added in one direction when added by the user.
+Currently, friends are added in one direction when added by the user (the graph is directional).
 Add a feature that queues a request for the new friend to add the user back.

-General Algorithm Improvement.
-In production of this project, the primary focus was functionality.
-Some algoritms are not very efficient and can use revision.

-Save  data.
+### Save

 Any new friends made durring the session is thrown out after exiting the program.
 Add functionality to save the data so we can return to it at a later time.

+### File Format
 The file format is fine if being read by a computer, but can be tough for human readers

-By setting the weight of a friendship based on number of interactions, familial relationship, along with other factors, suggesting friends to the user could become more accurate.
+### Security

 Security.
 Users do not have passwords and the database of users is unsecure!